GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/06.351-360/01.Praise-the-Lord/docs.md

 ---
+title: |
-title: 351.
-Praise the Lord
+    351. Praise the Lord - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 351.
+Praise the Lord.
+Praise the Lord, His glories show, Saints within His courts below, Angels round His throne above, All that see and share His love, Earth to heav'n and heav'n to earth, Tell His wonders, sing His worth; Age to age, and shore to shore, Praise Him, praise Him evermore.
+    keywords:  |
-    keywords: Christ in Song, Praise the Lord, Praise the Lord, His glories show,
+        Christ in Song, adventhymnals, advent hymnals, Praise the Lord, Praise the Lord, His glories show.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 351. PRAISE THE LORD
+####  Christ in Song,

 ```txt
 1.